 Skills I Want to Learn | Bucket List

 I want to learn how to ice skate.
 I am pretty good at just skating around a rink, apparently, I have a pretty good centre of gravity, and can get my stride after about 30 minutes of oh-dear-god-I’m-going-to-fall, but I want to learn how to properly skate.
-To glide, lift my foot, skate backwards, do a spin and maybe a little jump.
+To glide, lift my foot, skate backward, do a spin, and maybe a little jump.
 I have loved it ever since I saw Ice Princess on Disney!

 I had hearing problems as a child, and I have relatives with hearing problems now.
 It is likely that when I am older my hearing issues will come back to haunt me and before then I would love to learn sign language.
 I think it is possibly the most beautiful language you can learn; it is expressive, personable and so interesting to watch, let alone have a conversation fluently.

 I had a teacher who was the most incredible pianist.
-I would never tell him so – mostly because he already knew and because he had the worlds largest ego! – but he was insanely talented.
-I can only dream of being able to play the piano like he could, but I’ve always admired the skill and would like to learn how to play a few chords and maybe a whole song one day.
+I would never tell him so – mostly because he already knew and because he had the world’s largest ego! – but he was insanely talented.
+I can only dream of being able to play the piano as he could, but I’ve always admired the skill and would like to learn how to play a few chords and maybe a whole song one day.
 It seems very relaxing.

 Once upon a time, I could knit.
 When I was in primary school my classmates would go swimming, but due to my previously mentioned hearing problems I used to remain and sit alone with a teacher’s assistant and knit.
 Of course, that’s what you do when you’re 10 years old and have nothing else to do.
 No wonder people say I act like a granny now, I’ve been rehearsing for the role my whole life!
 I can’t remember how to knit these days but I do remember how therapeutic it was, and the fact that at the end of it I had a blanket!
-Everyone’s love a blanket.
+Everyone loves a blanket.

 I can barely do bubble writing, and it looks atrocious when I do.
 Fountain pens are a weakness of mine – I have one and I got it insured because I’m so afraid of breaking/losing it!
 I love it that much – It’s just a shame that I can’t do the proper calligraphy with it.
 Does anyone else watch those calligraphy videos on Facebook/YouTube and get instant satisfaction?
 I do!

 I’m learning… slowly.
 I got a fancy camera for myself last year and I really enjoy using it, although I still can’t tell you what half the buttons do and I can’t take pictures at night.
 I want to be able to capture gorgeous candid photos that I can share.
-One of the things I’ve realised lately is how much I love family photos, and how important they are when people in them are gone.
+One of the things I’ve realised lately is how much I love family photos, and how important they are when the people in them are gone.
 A photograph can say a thousand things about a person whilst a description only says a few.

 Well, these are a few skills that I want to learn.
 What skills do you want to learn over time?
 Let me know in the comments below!